 IVIG and IMIG as upstream neuroinflammation modulators — where the evidence stands, why a new delivery route may be mechanistically preferable, and what a clinical trial would need to show.

 The significance of this entry point is not merely positional — it is mechanistic.
-Treating downstream consequences while the upstream inflammatory driver remains active is like addressing individual symptoms of a leaking pipe without closing the valve.
-Immunoglobulin therapy targets the valve.
-For children with documented immune dysregulation, it may be the most direct available intervention.
+IMIG and IVIG address the inflammatory cytokine environment that is simultaneously driving both arms of SST-14 silencing.
+Treating the downstream neuropeptide deficit while the upstream cytokine burden remains active is addressing symptoms of a valve that has not been closed.
+For children with documented immune dysregulation, immunoglobulin therapy targets the valve itself.

 IVIG has been studied in autism longer than almost any other biological intervention.
 A 2021 systematic review and meta-analysis by Rossignol and Frye, published in the Journal of Personalized Medicine, examined 27 publications reporting the therapeutic use of IVIG in individuals with ASD — including four prospective controlled studies, six prospective uncontrolled studies, and fifteen retrospective case series and reports.